 This recipe comes from the American Diabetes Association cookbook called Healthy Calendar Diabetic Cooking by Lara Rondinelli-Hamilton, RD, LDN, CDE, and Chef Jennifer Bucko Lamplough.
 It contains a full year of menus and easy recipes.
 As I mentioned two weeks ago, I never would have considered using a diabetic cookbook for my own healthy eating.
 I would have just assumed that they are for those with diabetes, and if you don’t have diabetes, there is no sense in cooking with such recipes, right?

 How wrong I was!

-As a family who is eating healthier, and half of our family trying to lose a substantial amount of weight, I quickly learned that diabetic cookbooks, like Healthy Calendar, have the kind of wholesome recipes that we need.
-The Healthy Calendar includes hundreds of recipes too — all of them laid out according to month, which also includes weekly menus and shopping lists.
+I’ve quickly learned that diabetic cookbooks, like Healthy Calendar, have the kind of wholesome recipes that we need.
+The Healthy Calendar Diabetic Cooking cookbook includes hundreds of recipes too — all of them laid out according to month, which also includes weekly menus and shopping lists.
 As someone who loves timesavers and things perfectly organized, I am a huge fan of all of this.

-Now, as I mentioned this chili is veggie loaded.
+Now, as I mentioned this chili is packed full of veggies.
 When you make it, be sure to prep everything beforehand and then it’s a breeze to cook up.
 For the zucchini, I cut it in quarters lengthwise and then sliced to give little triangle chunks.
 The carrots were peeled and then sliced in my food processor (you could do it by hand).
 The original recipe called for green bell peppers, but we decided to go with a red bell peppers, which definitely made this a colorful chili.